Join the Orchestra

-All musicians wishing to participate in the Sudbury Symphony Orchestra should contact the Personnel Manager by phone at 705.673.1280, or at email@example.com.
+All musicians wishing to participate in the Sudbury Symphony Orchestra should contact the SSO office by phone at 705.673.1280.or by email to email@example.com

 Candidates should also let the Personnel Manager know which one of the three methods (described below) they would like to use to join the SSO:

 New volunteer musicians who wish to perform as a member of the SSO may be asked to demonstrate their level of ability in the form of a placement assessment before being offered a seat in the ensemble.
 As a general guideline, community members who wish to join the SSO should be playing at a Royal Conservatory of Music grade 8 level (or equivalent).
 During the assessment, candidates will be asked to perform 2-3 orchestral excerpts (provided beforehand), in addition to one piece of their choosing.

 This allows a candidate to work directly with the other members of their instrument section to determine if they are at a suitable level to participate with the Sudbury Symphony Orchestra.
 Candidates will attend weekly orchestra rehearsals and participate as a section member, receiving feedback from the Principal (as available), Rehearsal Conductor and Personnel Manager.
 Candidates who are of a suitable level are encouraged to perform in concert with the SSO; those not at an appropriate level are encouraged to continue attending weekly rehearsals to develop their skill level.